Employment and job training

 All other people can possibly get permission to work from the Ausländerbehörde.
 It depends on how long you have been in Germany.
 You can go to an advice officee.
 They can help you look for work.

-You are not allowed to work.
+You are not allowed to work in the first nine months after getting an „Aufenthaltsgestattung“.
 There is nothing you can do about this.
 Your ID document says „Erwerbstätigkeit nicht gestattet“ - „Employment not permitted“.

 You are not allowed to work without permission.
-But you can get permission for a specific job.
+But in most cases you have the right to a work permit for a specific job.

 You can do school-based job training.
 You can also do workplace-based job training.
 If you want to do workplace-based job training, you have to apply for permission from the immigration authority (Ausländerbehörde).
 Sometimes, job training helps you to get a right to stay.
 This is known as an Ausbildungs-Duldung.
 Ask an advice office.